jtcat/ft-irc/client_drop.md

      ```

 ### 4. **Handling Socket Errors in `recv()` or `send()`**
-   - When you attempt to `send()` or `recv()` on a disconnected socket, it might return an error code (e.g., `ECONNRESET` or `EPIPE`), indicating the client is no longer available.
-In such cases, you should clean up the client resources.
+   - When an attempt to `send()` or `recv()` on a disconnected socket, it might return an error code (e.g., `ECONNRESET` or `EPIPE`), indicating the client is no longer available.
+In such cases, the client resources should be cleaned up

 Using a combination of these approaches can help create a robust server that accurately detects unexpected client disconnections.
-Let me know if you need more detailed code for any specific method!